jorishr/notes-on-javascript/async_programming/iterators-generators.md

 ```

 ### Use case: dependant async http request
-If you have multiple http requests that depend on the data that is retrieved by a previous ajax call, generators are very useful because that pauses the execution untill the data is returned.
+If you have multiple http requests that depend on the data that is retrieved by a previous ajax call, generators are very useful because that pauses the execution until the data is returned.
 ```js
 function* generator(){
 	yield request('url1');